nwjs/grunt-nw-builder/README.md

 The URL where the prebuilt binaries are.
 Only change this if you know what you are doing

+#### options.zip
+Type: `Boolean`
+Default value: `false`

+MAC ONLY: Use a `app.nw` folder instead of `ZIP` file, this significantly improves the startup speed of applications on `mac`, since no decompressing is needed.
+Builds on other platforms will still use `ZIP` files.

 ### Usage Examples